Nexosis/nexosis.github.io/_tutorials/forecastHouseValue.md

 This is a very simple sample, using 10+ years of purely historical house values to predict 6 months of future house values for each state.

 The obvious glaring missing piece to this is incorporating features that influence the housing values and incorporating those, such as economic factors.
-Even without that that, the results are reasonable but will probably lack the forecasting power needed when things may change rapidly.
+Even without that, the results are reasonable but will probably lack the forecasting power needed when things may change rapidly.

 Here are a selection of forecasts - the red line is historical and the blue line is the predictions.